sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 ### Exercise

 <div class="exercise">
 **Question:** It seems that the differential expression analysis is detecting lots of genes.
 However, does this tell the whole story about the dataset?
-What do you think is the main factor separating samples on the x-axis, and thus explaning the most variation in the data?
+What do you think is the main factor separating samples on the x-axis, and thus explaining the most variation in the data?

 </div>